Warturbed/restaurant/README.md

 # restaurant

-Code from psd template
-made with Bootstrap + CSS
-js does not exist
+Code from psd template, made with Bootstrap + CSS, js does not exist;